Under 2 hours

 - Pull the plastic as tightly as possible across the surface of your work area or raised bed.

 - Use staples to secure the plastic in place.
-Securing your clear plastic sheet or plastic tarp in place with staples will keep wind, rain and weed seeds out, while effectively trapping the heat you want.
+Securing your clear plastic sheet or plastic tarp in place with garden staples will keep wind, rain and weed seeds out, while effectively trapping the heat you want.
+You can also use lumber to weigh down the plastic.

 Tip: Make sure you don't have mounds of soil piled up when you're tackling your yard or raised bed maintenance before solarization.
-Solarization works best when all of the soil is an equal distance from the plastic.
-This will provide proper heating to the entire area.
+Solarization works best when the soil is level before the plastic sheeting covers it.
+This provides proper heating to the entire surface.

 Remove the Plastic and It's Ready

-Over the warm summer months, your soil temperature will rise when covered with plastic sheeting or a tarp.
-This process of soil solarization should help you get rid of perennial weeds and other common garden issues without soil fumigants.
+Over the warm summer months, your soil temperature will rise when covered with the plastic sheeting.
+This process of soil solarization will help you get rid of perennial weeds and other common garden issues without chemicals.

 Before you can remove the plastic, you'll want to wait six to eight weeks for the soil solarization process to take place.
 After six to eight weeks have passed, you should have healthy soil that's ready for planting again.

-Soil solarization works in all types of gardens, making it a great choice for big backyards and serious fruit and vegetable growers.
+Soil solarization works in all types of gardens, making it a great choice for backyards and serious fruit and vegetable gardeners.
 Soil solarization is especially effective in raised beds.
-With a little bit of patience, this process will help give you a bountiful harvest next year, whether you're growing fruits and vegetables, beautiful roses or native plants around your home.
+With patience, this process will help give you a bountiful harvest next year, whether you're growing vegetables or flowers around your home.

 Ready to make your garden your favorite place on your property?
-From potting soil to landscape fabric, plants, flowers, vegetables and seeds you can use to grow anything from scratch, The Home Depot delivers online orders where and when you need them.
+From potting soil to seeds, seedlings and gardening tools, The Home Depot delivers online orders where and when you need them.